 So, basically what our policy comes down to is this:

-We will have tap honey available each year until the stock is finished, and then we will have the bottled products available spaced out to hopefully last until the next season harvest start to come in.
+We have tap honey available each year until the allocated stock is finished, and then we will only have bottled products available, spaced out to hopefully last until the next season's harvest starts to come in.

-If you have signed up at our farm to the email list, we will let you know exactly what is happening regarding honey.
-Also please remember that we don’t keep stock aside for customers, so if you phone and ask if we have honey we might say yes, but when you arrive an hour or two later it might be gone...
-The best is just to come early in the day or to send someone else if you can’t come.
-And if you come early enough we still keep to our offer of a free coffee/tea for our first visitor(up to 2 persons) of the day. (our “Early Bird Reward”).
+Sign up at our farm to the email list - we will let you know exactly what is happening regarding honey availability.
+Also please remember that we don’t keep stock aside for customers.
+Come early in the day or send someone else if you can’t come.